Despondency had an address. Ours.

-Our house is one of a series of identical houses on the fringes of this forest.
-The ever present dankness and semi shadow is meant to humble and educate.
+Our house was one of a series of identical houses on the fringes of this forest.
+The ever present dankness and semi shadow was meant to humble and educate.

-From an early age blind obedience and outright denial of any desire or ambition for ‘things’ outside the designated square meters of one’s life is inculcated into us.
+From an early age blind obedience and outright denial of any desire or ambition for ‘things’ outside the designated square meters of one’s life was inculcated into us.

-At age seventeen I am being marginalized for questioning, wanting and dreaming.
+At age fifteen I was being disgraced and marginalized for questioning, wanting and dreaming.

-That day, as I remember it, the fire was blazing in the fireplace.
-Someone walking past the house, noticing the plume of smoke exiting the chimney stack might have thought it a charming, even painterly, scene set against the dark moody forest and stormy skies.
+That day, the fire was blazing in the fireplace.
+Someone walking past the house, noticing the plume of smoke exiting the chimney stack might have thought it a charming painterly scene set against the dark moody forest and stormy skies.

-But, indoors, the little ones clung to each other under their bunk bed, whimpering and wide eyed while the adults wailed.
+The little ones were clinging to each other under their bed, crying, while the adults wailed.

-Afterwards, he lay there crumpled and motionless on the ground, dark blood pooling about his head and a stunned look on his face.
+Afterwards, he lay there crumpled and motionless on the ground, dark blood pooling about his head and a surprised look on his face.

-The thick silence was broken by a baleful howl as she came at me like a wild beast; scratching and clawing; face bruised purple and contorted beyond recognition.
+The stunned silence was broken by a baleful howl as my mother came at me like a wild beast; scratching and clawing; face bruised purple and contorted beyond recognition.